Getting the Most Out of Delighted

 Adding people regularly

-Once you’ve decided who you want to survey to the next thing to decide how you will survey to them.
-There are three key ways to add people to Delighted for surveying: CSV/Excel, API, and Web.
+Once you’ve decided who you want to survey, the next thing to decide how you will survey them.
+There are three key ways to add people to Delighted CX for surveying: CSV/Excel, API, and Web.

 CSV/Excel

-Our Survey people page (including Email and SMS) allows you to send without using any of your organization’s engineering resources.
+Our "Edit and sent" page (ex.
+Email) allows you to send without using any of your organization’s engineering resources.
 We have many customers who send regularly using this method.
 Some send monthly, some weekly, and some each morning.
-All you need is a collection of email addresses or phone numbers.
-Once you have that information ready, simply load those details into a CSV/Excel file and upload to Delighted.
+All you need is a collection of email addresses.
+Once you have that information ready, simply load those details into a CSV/Excel file and upload it to Delighted CX.

 Many customers manually upload batches of people to survey for a while, then transition to the API later.
 The import interface is a great way to start collecting valuable feedback immediately, and gives you much more leverage when you begin rallying for vital development resources.
 You’ll know exactly which extra properties you want to include and how valuable the feedback you’ve been getting has been.